Educational psychology WF-PS-N-PWY

 3) Indicates the aspects of family environment significant for child development.

-4) Describes the typologies of educational attitudes and styles of parents and teachers.
+4) Describes the typologies of parental attitudes and styles

 Skills: